 Walter Henry Cater

 The Military Cross is the third level military award (after the Victoria Cross and Distinguished Service Order) given to officers in recognition of acts of exemplary gallantry during active operations against an enemy.
-Walter was awarded this posthumously.
-His parents received news that Walter was seriously wounded and lying in a hospital in France, as reported in the Hunts Post on 9 August 1918.
-He died of injuries on Friday 16 August 1918, aged 23 years.
-He is buried at St Sever Cemetery, Rouen, France.
-It's not known if Walter's parents travelled to France to be with him.

-Walter's father was to appear in the local court in St Ives in 1918 as the licencee of the Golden Lion Hotel.
+Walter's father was to appear in the local court in St Ives in 1918 as the licensee of the Golden Lion Hotel.
 The charge was failing to keep a register under the Aliens Registration Act.
 Inspector Gale announced Mr Cater had asked for an adjournment, having just received news his son had died of wounds.
 The case was withdrawn on payment of costs, as reported on 23 August 1918.

-Walter's father was to appear in the local court in St Ives in 1918 as the licencee of the Golden Lion Hotel.
+Walter's father was to appear in the local court in St Ives in 1918 as the licensee of the Golden Lion Hotel.
 The charge was failing to keep a register under the Aliens Registration Act.
 Inspector Gale announced Mr Cater had asked for an adjournment, having just received news his son had died of wounds.
 The case was withdrawn on payment of costs, as reported on 23 August 1918.

 Do you have a photo of Walter, or any additional information?
 If so, please get in touch via the make contact page.